Skip to main content

 Invasive Plants and Animals of Florida series

 Click on an image or title in the photo grid (below) to open that item with a list of on-demand webinars, blogs, and other information for that invasive species topic (or, view all items).
 Learn about the identification, adaptations, impacts, and controls for these groups of invasives, and how you can help protect Florida's ecosystems.
-We hope you find this information helpful as you continue to enjoy our natural resources!
+We hope you find this information helpful as you continue to enjoy and preserve our natural resources!

 INVASIVE SPECIES